munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code string

 Similar to jlox, we consume characters until we reach the closing quote.
-We also track newlines inside the string literal -- Lox supports multi-line strings.
+We also track newlines inside the string literal.
+(Lox supports multi-line strings.)
-And, of course, we need to gracefully handle running out of source code before we find the end quote.
+And, as ever, we gracefully handle running out of source code before we find the end quote.

 The main change here in clox is something that's *not* present.
 Again, it relates to memory management.
 In jlox, the Token class had a field of type